-Overview - Selling to United Nations Agencies: A Guide for Canadian Businesses
+Selling to United Nations Agencies: A guide for Canadian businesses

-In its 2014 fiscal year (July 1-June 30), the United Nations procured more than $17.2 billion1 in goods and services that covered almost everything from vaccines to air freight.
-According to the 2014 Annual Statistical Report on United Nations Procurement, Canadian businesses accounted for $180.5 million of this total, with sales of $120.1 million in services (primarily in transportation, environmental management and construction) and $60.4 million in goods (including food, pharmaceuticals, election equipment, computer equipment and nuclear research equipment).
+In its 2022 fiscal year (July 1-June 30), the United Nations procured more than $29 billionFootnote 1 in goods and services ranging from vaccines to air freight.
+According to the 2022 Annual Statistical Report on United Nations Procurement, Canadian businesses accounted for $165.6 million of this total, with sales of $115 million in services (primarily in transportation, environmental management and construction) and $50.5 million in goods (including food, pharmaceuticals, election systems components, computer equipment and chemicals).

 Identifying opportunities with UN agencies

 It's clear from the above statistics that UN agencies can be good sales prospects for Canadian businesses whose products match their needs.
-To determine whether your company falls into this category, you can begin with the UN's statistical procurement reports, such as the one above.
-These will give you information about the top 10 items procured annually by various UN agencies.
+To determine whether your company falls into this category, you can begin with the UN's annual statistical procurement reports, or you can review interactive dashboards, both available from the link above.
+These will give you information about the top items procured annually by various UN agencies.

-You should also check the Procurement Notice Search section of the United Nations Global Marketplace (UNGM) website.
-UNGM is the procurement portal for registered UN vendors, but you don't have to register in order to search the data in the Notices section.
-This information can be very useful in determining current agency needs.
+You should also check the Procurement Opportunities section of the United Nations Global Marketplace (UNGM) website.
+UNGM is the official procurement portal of the United Nations System, providing suppliers with a central and unique registration process for 26 UN organizations.
+UNGM connects UN procurement staff with suppliers interested in doing business with the UN.
+UN vendors should register with UNGM, but you don't have to be registered to search the data in the Opportunities section.
+The information on UNGM can be very useful in determining current agency needs.

 You might also be able to supply UN agencies indirectly by subcontracting with companies that have already secured agency contracts.
-You can find information about these contracts in UNGM's Contract Award Search section.
-You don't have to be a registered UN vendor to access the data, and examining the award details may reveal opportunities for selling your products to the company that landed the contract.
+You can find information about these contracts in UNGM's Contract Awards section.
+Examining award details may reveal opportunities for selling your products to the company that landed the contract and can also be used as a market intelligence tool.

 Although there are many agencies under the UN umbrella, eight of them account for more than 90 percent of all UN procurement.
-Consequently, although reviewing the annual statistical reports and the UNGM databases is certainly important, you should also be sure to check the online supply catalogues of these agencies (where applicable) for more detail about their procurement needs.
+In addition to reviewing the annual statistical reports and the UNGM databases, you should also be sure to check the online supply catalogues of these agencies (where applicable) for more details about their procurement needs.
 The eight agencies are:

 - UN Procurement Division (UNPD)